inferno986return/python-pcep/Module2.md

 ### Variables

-Like many interpreted programming languages, Python uses **dynamic variables** which means a variable's datatype is defined by the value itself rather than specific designation.
+Like many interpreted programming languages, Python uses **dynamic variables** which means a variable's datatype is defined by the value itself rather than specific datatype keyword designation.

 Python variables are *case-sensitive* which means that `y = 1` and `Y = 2` can co-exist in the same block of code can coexist together.